 2. Study a degree in visual arts understanding the craft

-Some of the fashion designers of today have completed an arts or visual arts degree.
+Some of the fashion designers of today have completed an arts or Visual Arts Bachelor's degree.
 Some of these study programmes focus on combining theories and practices from painting, drawing and photography, ideal for fashion designing.

 Learn techniques like collage, professional photography or digital imaging, how to use and interpret various design elements, and understand a wide range of materials like textiles, plastic, leather, etc. A visual arts course will give you a broad perspective and you will learn how to play around with your creativity through paintings and sculptures, to clothing or interior decorating.

 Where to study a visual arts degree?Here is where you can find English-taught visual arts degrees worldwide:

 - Study Visual Arts in the Netherlands

 3. Study a degree in design piecing everything together

 Whether you choose to study Design or Graphic Design, you can easily use the skills you will attain during these studies for a career in fashion design.
 Design degrees are meant to develop your creative and innovative thinking and mainly, you will learn how to plan and create attractive artefacts out of nothing.

 Design students learn to explore various methods to build a high-quality product that is aesthetic, useful and also answers the customers needs.
 Bachelor and Master students of design programmes will master techniques for the graphic representation of spaces and surfaces, but will also have advanced knowledge of ergonomics, marketing, product design and design research.

 Where to study a graphic design degree?Here is where you can find English-taught graphic design degrees worldwide: